Mercedes-Benz W123: Engines

-In June 1980, the new M102 four-cylinder inline petrol engine replaced the M115.
-The 2-litre version was only available with a carburetor while the 2.3-litre version was available with fuel injection only.
-The carbureted version of 2.8-litre M110 engine in the 280 and 280 C was discontinued in 1981 leaving the 250 as the sole carbureted six-cylinder inline engine.
+In June 1980, the new M102 four-cylinder petrol engine replaced the M115.
+The 2-litre version was only available with a carburettor while the 2.3-litre version was available with fuel injection only.
+The carbureted version of 2.8-litre M110 engine in the 280 and 280 C was discontinued in 1981, leaving the 250 as the sole carbureted six-cylinder engine.

-The world's first turbocharged diesel engine for a passenger vehicle, the OM617 A, was finally introduced in W123 models in September 1979, exclusive to the 300 TD TURBODIESEL for the European market.
-The same engine was offered in North America and Japan in 1981 as the 300 D TURBODIESEL, 300 CD TURBODIESEL, and 300 TD TURBODIESEL.
+The world's first turbocharged diesel engine for a passenger vehicle, the OM617 A, was finally introduced in W123 in September 1979 with 300 TD Turbodiesel that was initially exclusive for the European market.
+The same engine was offered in North America and Japan in 1981 as the 300 D Turbodiesel 300 CD Turbodiesel, and 300 TD Turbodiesel.

-The engines in the W123 were mounted with small shock absorbers in addition to industry standard motor mounts to reduce felt vibration and a provide a smoother ride.
+Some engines in the W123 were mounted with small shock absorbers in addition to industry standard motor mounts to reduce felt vibration and a provide a smoother ride.
 These designs were carried over from previous chassis models like the W114/W115.

-Road Race
+Motorsport

-One notable achievement was in the 17500 mi 1977 London–Sydney Marathon road race, where the 280E won first and second, ahead of the third and fourth place Citroën CX.
+One notable achievement was in the 17500 mi 1977 London–Sydney Marathon rally, where the 280 E won first and second, ahead of the third and fourth place Citroën CX.